rmcanany/SolidEdgeHousekeeper/README.md

 - `Drawing view on background sheet`: Checks background sheets for the presence of drawing views.
 - `Drawing view has Draw In View graphics`: Checks if any drawing view was modified with the Draw In View command.
 - `Overridden dimensions`: Checks if any dimensions are not to scale, or have the value hidden.
+- `Sheet scale does not match first drawing view scale`: Checks what it says.

 </details>